subugoe/operandi/README.md

 #### 5.5 Start the Operandi broker
 Depending on the configuration in `step 3`, there are two options.
-To run a service broker instance that executes workflows locally or an instance that executes workflows in the HPC environment.
+To run a service broker instance that executes workflows locally:

 As in `step 5.3`, activate the environment, and start one of the broker instances.